mapeveri/ionic-multiselect/README.rst

 12. default-value

     Type: Array
-	A list of items that is default to the select.
+	A list of values (from the value-property) that is default to the select

 Example
 -------